claudiu-cristea/cas/README.md

 This feature differs from Forced Login in that it will not force the user to login if they do not already have an active CAS server session.

-This feature is not currently compatible with Drupal's Internal Page Cache module or external page caching software like Varnish.
+*This feature is not currently compatible with any form of page caching.*

 ## SSL Verification Setting
 This module makes an HTTP request to your CAS server during the authentication